Gitznik/spark_capstone/README.md

 The dataset is 12 gigabytes in size and it makes most sense to process this dataset using cloud computing.
 To reduce the cost of this project, there also is a smaller subset of data that can be processed locally.

 The EDA and first model training as well as evaluation is performed on the small subset of data in the `local.ipynb` notebook.
-The full dataset is used in the `databricks.ipynb` notebook, to train one select model that performed best in the local evaluation.
+There is also a notebook provided called `databricks.ipynb`, to train one select model that performed best in the local evaluation on the full data set.
+This model will not be ran though.

 You can find an in depth description of the project on medium: [Predict churn in music streaming services](https://medium.com/p/700791a590fc)